superhero1/ffritz/README-APP.md

 The buildroot service will prepare a fully operational filesystem below /tmp/br.
 All required special filesystems are mounted (dev, sys, proc).

-In addition a ramdisc overlay is mounted over parts the filesystem using unionfs (/etc, /var, /root) so that the filesystem is writeable there.
-Since the ramdisc overlay is located in /etc/ffnvram/buildroot any change made there can be made persistent by calling nvsync.

-To use this overlay just use chroot:
+To use this filesystem, just use chroot:

         chroot /tmp/br

 or just "br" as an alias.

+There are two flavours for the constructed filesystem:

+1. Keeping most of the filesystem read-only
+2. Using a writeable overlay for the whole filesystem

+Option (1):

+-	A ramdisc overlay is mounted over parts the filesystem using unionfs (/etc, /var, /root) so that the filesystem is writeable there.
+	Since the ramdisc overlay is located in /etc/ffnvram/buildroot any change made there can be made persistent by calling nvsync.

-NOTE: The ramdisc overlay is meant to store configuration files only.
+-	NOTE: The ramdisc overlay is meant to store configuration files only.
 	Bigger data (incl. log files) would easily exceed the available RAM size (which is ca. 100MB).

+Option (2):

+-	Create/edit the file /tmp/ffnvram/ffbuildroot.conf
+-	Add the line BR_USER_OVERLAY=/var/media/ftp/my-root
+-	This option will use /var/media/ftp/my-root to store new or changed contents of the buildroot filesystem in a copy-on-write manner.
+-	Preferably, the storage should be located on a mounted USB device.
+-	Dont forget nvsync to make the config-file persistent.
+-	NOTE: Be aware that storing files below /var/media/ftp exposes them via the NAS service of the box, if enabled!!

+Option 1 is a lightweight mechanism to just start some tools or services that do not require write access to /usr or other locations which are read-only.

+Option 2 is useful when more sophisticated tools shall be used, e.g. when you want to use python or node.js and add your own modules.

 All binaries and libraries from the buildroot directory (usr/bin, usr/lib) are available to FritzOS via symlinks in /usr/local/bin,